ayberk/wordle-solver/README.md

 back the feedback, i.e., which letters are green etc.
 - `bot_play`: In this mode you basically become the observer.
 Useful for running simulations.

+### How to inject your own solver

+It should be fairly straightforward to use your own solver.
+The interface only has two methods and you can use the `WordleHelper` class as an example.

 ----
 TODO:
 - [ ] Run monte-carlo simulations to figure out best words/strategies